xiaoyu0716/InverseBench/README.md

 ```bash
 python3 main.py problem=[inverse problem config name] algorithm=[algorithm config name] pretrain=[pretrained model config name]
 ```
+Note: The effective hyperparameter ranges for the same algorithm may vary significantly across different inverse problems.
+We recommend starting with the optimized hyperparameters provided in Table 12 of our paper as a reference point.

 The structure of the inference config is explained below.
 | Key       | Description                                                                      |
 |-----------|----------------------------------------------------------------------------------|